 AUAF attains accreditation status from the Ministry of Higher Education.
 The school is accredited for five years.
 AUAF will continue quality assessment and program review efforts to meet and exceed national standards and continue work on international accreditation through partners such as the Unive

-AUAF had a successful reopening in March after the dreadful attach of August 24th with management of the acting president, David Sedney.
+AUAF had a successful reopening in March after the dreadful attack of August 24th with management of the acting president, David Sedney.
 Dr. Holland joined AUAF as the president during the month of June.
 On July 15th, AUAF had its seventh annual commencement ceremony with AUAF community.
 A total of

-In January, the university admits more than 150 new students to its FSP and UG programs, bringing the total number of students in those programs to 879.
+In January, the University admits more than 150 new students to its FSP and UG programs, bringing the total number of students in those programs to 879.
 PDI enrolls more than 800 students, a record.
 In February, the university breaks ground on its $5 million International Center for Afghan Women’s E

 Enrollment increases to 550 students.
 New degree programs—the Bachelor of Business Administration, Bachelor of Science in Computer Science, Bachelor of Arts in Political Science and Public Administration—are approved by the Board of Trustees.
 The design of the new campus is completed with support fr

 In August, the Board of Trustees appoints Dr. C. Michael Smith as the university’s president.
-Through a $5 million grant from USAID, the university installs a state-of-the-art e-learning facility so that students can benefit from collaboration with other universities within the region and as far awa
+Through a $5 million grant from USAID, the University installs a state-of-the-art e-learning facility so that students can benefit from collaboration with other universities within the region and as far awa

 In June, U.S. First Lady Laura Bush announces $42 million in funding from USAID over five years.
 By the end of the year, enrollment in the undergraduate and Foundation Studies programs reaches almost 350 students.

-The university implements its first vision and academic plans, and begins offering summer courses.
+The University implements its first vision and academic plans, and begins offering summer courses.

 In March, AUAF admits its first group of 53 students to its Foundation Studies Program, designed to strengthen student’s English language and study skills.
 In September, the first credit-bearing undergraduate courses are offered, along with the first adult professional level programs.

-In March, U.S. First Lady Laura Bush visits the site of the new university and announces a grant from the U.S. Agency for International Development (USAID) to launch the institution.
+In March, U.S. First Lady Laura Bush visits the site of the new University and announces a grant from the U.S. Agency for International Development (USAID) to launch the institution.

-On a five-acre site that is part of the land lease, two buildings heavily damaged in combat between Afghan and Soviet forces in the 1980s and the resulting factional war are repaired for office and classroom use.
+On a five-acre site that is part of the land lease, two buildings, heavily damaged in combat between Afghan and Soviet forces in the 1980s and the resulting factional war, are repaired for office and classroom use.

-The university’s Board of Trustees conducts its first meeting in Dubai, U.A.E.
+The University’s Board of Trustees conducts its first meeting in Dubai, U.A.E.

 The Afghanistan Ministry of Higher Education grants a charter to the American University of Afghanistan (AUAF) under Article 46, Chapter 2 of the Afghan Constitution and Article 445 of the Civil Code.
 The Coordinating Council of International Universities, based in the U.S., initiates a feasibility